 - During diving it is important that you practice buoyancy control before diving

-- Try not to touch the corals, because they are organisms that can take hundreds of years to form the structures that we can appreciate today
+- Try not to touch the corals.
+They are organisms that can take hundreds of years to form.

 - Do not drag the pressure gauge or other equipment